FDA/CiPA/README.md

 Also, the unit tests are the easiest and fastest way to understand how the code works, and how it ought to work.
 Those interested in expanding upon this code will likely find them very helpful.

-## Running LabClone simulations
+## Running Protocol_Simulation simulations
-If all of the unit tests pass, you can run the LabClone simulations.
+If all of the unit tests pass, you can run the Protocol_Simulation simulations.
 To run them, use:

 ```
 cd /Protocol_Simulation/Protocol_Simulation/Run_Script